-Start your tour at the church next to the TI — where all streets seem to converge — and make forays into the town from there.
+Start your tour at the church next to the tourist information office — where all streets seem to converge — and make forays into the town from there.
 The 12th-century church has a festive Baroque interior and seems overgrown for today's town.
 Walk in.
 The curls and swirls and gilded statues date from an era that was all about Louis XIV, the Sun King.
 This is propagandist architecture, designed to wow the faithful into compliance.
 (It was made possible thanks to profits generated from the town's river-powered industries.)
 When you enter a church like this, the heavens should open up and assure you that whoever built it had unearthly connections.

 Breakaway streams run under the town like subways in Paris (one stream is visible 50 yards to the right side of the church as you leave it).
 Wander down rue Danton in front of the church to lose the crowds and find three big forgotten waterwheels.
 These helped put Isle-sur-la-Sorgue on the map in the 1800s — along with Avignon, this was Provence's cloth-dyeing and textile center.
 Those stylish Provençal fabrics and patterns you see for sale everywhere were made possible by this river.

 Make sure to walk to the eastern edge of the town (four blocks behind the church), where the river does its big split at Le Bassin.
 Take in the pretty scene: the power-generating capabilities of even small rivers like this are made easier to comprehend.